- Class: Aves

 Home and the range.
 Burrowing owls can be found in a wide variety of areas, including open grasslands, deserts, coastal areas, and even suburban and urban areas.
 They have an extensive range, from southern Canada to the southern tip of Argentina.

 Burrow in.
 Unlike other owls, burrowing owls use underground burrows for nesting.
-More often than not, they repurpose a burrow excavated by other animals, like ground squirrels, prairie dogs, armadillos, kangaroo rats, snakes, and tortoises.
+More often than not, they repurpose a burrow excavated by other wildlife, like ground squirrels, prairie dogs, armadillos, kangaroo rats, snakes, and tortoises.
 If the ground is soft or sandy, particularly in Florida, they dig the tunnels themselves.
-If they cannot find a suitable burrow, they can use plastic pipes.

 Good eats.
 Burrowing owls eat insects and rodents, but they also hunt lizards, frogs, bats, songbirds, young rabbits, and even ground squirrels.
 Females tend to hunt during the day and often hunt insects.
 Males tend to hunt during night, hunting for rodents and other vertebrates.
 When the female is incubating the eggs, the male will bring food in the morning and evening.
 In addition, when the chicks have hatched both parents will forage for the nestlings.